-Electrical sockets are not the same worldwide.
-US plugs will not fit in sockets in the UK, Europe, Asia, Australia and elsewhere.
+Electrical power outlets are not the same worldwide.
+US plugs will not fit in power outlets in the UK, Europe, Asia, Australia and elsewhere.

-You will need to purchase a travel adapter to so you can use your hair dryer and other devices when traveling overseas.
+You will need to purchase a travel adapter which you plug into the European/UK so you can use your hair dryer and other devices when traveling overseas.

 The most popular is the Ceptics World Travel Power Adapter – 3 USB Ports Wall Charger Type I C G A Outlets 110V 220V A/C – 5V D/C – EU Euro US UK.
 This will allow you to plug your devices into sockets overseas.
 It also has 3 USB sockets to charge phones, laptops, tablets etc without taking a different one for each.